C位出道

 Center-stage debut / Center position launch

 Imagine a K-pop group photo: the most popular member always stands dead center — that's the 'C position' (C位).
-To 'C位出道' means to debut or rise to success in the most prominent, spotlight-grabbing spot.
+Emerging around 2018, to 'C位出道' means to debut or rise to success in the most prominent, spotlight-grabbing spot.
 Borrowed from idol survival shows, it exploded into everyday slang meaning anything from acing a job interview to strutting into a party like you own the place.
 It's humble-brag energy with glitter on top.

 Cultural Context